Essential IT Service Management Features 2023: Comprehensive Guide for Leading Tools Capabilities

 - Identify existing gaps.
 Your first step is to identify any existing gaps.
 If you currently have an ITSM platform in place, or something serving the role of an ITSM platform, make a list of the critical capabilities you don’t currently have and compare it to a list of your needs.
 If you don’t have anything resembling an ITSM platform in place, you’ll need to come up with a list of needs from scratch.

 - Shop around.
-There are dozens, if not hundreds of ITSM tools that you can use to improve your IT department and operational efficiency.
-Don’t just settle for the first tool you discover; instead, research a variety of different platforms, take advice from technology users and compare their greatest strengths and weaknesses.
+There are dozens, if not hundreds, of ITSM tools, and Generative AI for IT Support, that you can use to improve your IT department and operational efficiency.
+Don’t just settle for the first tool you discover; instead, research a variety of different platforms, take advice from technology users, and compare their greatest strengths and weaknesses.
 Ideally, you’ll see a thorough demo or get to try the software for yourself.

 - Collaborate and gather opinions.
 Make this a team decision.
 An entire department will be using this software, and people throughout your organization will be tapping into its power.
 Accordingly, you should make sure everyone feels good about moving forward with this specific platform.